Nemocas/AbstractAlgebra.jl/docs/src/matrix_introduction.md

 # Introduction

-AbstractAlgebra provides matrix spaces (mxn matrices) and matrix algebras (nxn matrices) over a commutative ring.
+AbstractAlgebra provides matrix spaces (mxn matrices) and matrix algebras (nxn matrices) over a ring.
 Whilst both types of matrix provide matrix multiplication for matrices whose dimensions are compatible for multiplication, only the latter kind of matrices form rings in the system.